 - Your high school grades, attendance, credits earned, and conduct record is the third most important factor in ECHS admissions.
 A strong recommendation and insightful essays can overcome issues from prior semesters on the transcript.

 - You will receive an admissions decision from Early College High School by email approximately 2-4 weeks after the admissions window closes.
-The exact date is posted on the Timeline page.
+The exact date is posted on the Calendar.

 - Due to the confidential nature of the recommendation and the volume of applications ECHS typically receives, feedback will not be given on individual applications or admission decisions.